 In addition to its role in pathogen recognition, mannose-binding lectin is also essential in apoptosis, or how the body gets rid of cellular debris.[ref]

-Genetically, some people either produce less effective MBL than the rest of the population or produce less MBL, depending on the variant.[ref]
+Genetically, people either produce less effective mannose-binding lectin (MBL) or have lower levels of MBL, depending on the variant.[ref]

 Resiliency: